memory-consolidation/academic-kickstart/content/post/2020-03-12-quarantine.md

 You may also use the time to investigate new ways to analyse your data, learning a programming language like R and python, and/or testing new algorithms and analysis.
 It might help to write readme files to describe the data-sets, maybe reorganize the files to facilitate the analysis (as well as adding metadata to  make the data re-usable in different contexts).

-**Please reach out to the data curator if you need help to organise your data !**
+**Please reach out to the data curator if you need help to organize your data !**

 ## Computational project